iradche/CATT-portfolio/lesson1.md

 1. Divide into small groups (2-3 learners).
 2. Choose a topic for your research
 3. Explore Open Data portals
-4. Find Open Datasets
+4. Find Open Datasets and write down your findings here: https://hackpad.com/CESL-Data-Expedition-v9ou25Zy8I1.
-5. Write down your findings here: https://hackpad.com/CESL-Data-Expedition-v9ou25Zy8I1.
+5. Discuss your findings

 ### Examples of the topics